 If your furnace smells like sewer, or rotten eggs, you’ll want to ensure you don’t have a gas leak.
 If you don’t, the problem could be with your sewer lines and not your furnace.
 This is especially true if it’s been extremely dry lately.

 If you suspect your sewer trap is dry, you can try putting some water down the floor drain in your basement.
 If that doesn’t solve the issue, you might have a sewer leak, so you’ll want to call a company that handles sewer line repair.

 If your furnace smells musty, mold and mildew have likely been growing in it for a while.

 Cause: Dirty Ductwork

-Troubleshooting your heating and cooling system on your own is difficult.
-Your comfort is our top goal at Ilten's, so our professionals are here to help you when you need us.
+Troubleshooting your heating and cooling system by yourself is hard.
+Your comfort is our number one priority at Ilten's, so our professionals are here to help you when you need us.
 When you need furnace repair in that you can depend on, call us at .